 This destination wedding in Paros is the sort of intimate wedding celebration we can’t help but love!
 A beautiful location on the Santa Maria Beach in Paros, simple and oh-so-chic wedding details (I just loved the seashell wedding favor and natural herbs on each table setting!) and a couple immensely in love… Photographer Bernard Pretorious captured every last beautiful moment and shared with us the following: “Whilst on an adventure travelling around the world, an Australian boy fell in love with a Canadian girl in Toronto in the queue of a fast food restaurant.
 Fast forward six years, and they celebrated their wedding with family and friends in Greece.
 Their wedding was an intimate beach ceremony on the island of Paros, with the details of the day carefully chosen as not to distract from the beautiful surrounding landscape.
 The neutral tones with hints of peach and blush beautifully complimented their venue choice…”

 The bride shared with us:“Given that our family and friends are split between Melbourne and Toronto, we wanted to have a celebration where we could meet somewhere “in the middle” and spend time with everyone over a few days.
 It’s so rare that our families are friends are together like this!
 The Greek islands seemed like a perfect option because Andrew’s mom is Greek-Australian and had not yet had an opportunity to visit Greece.
 We also wanted a location that had many options for our guests – be it beach vacation or touring historical sites.
 After a lot of research we chose Paros due its beautiful beaches, and relaxed atmosphere – we wanted to have an authentic experience without the hustle and bustle of the busier islands.
-Our wedding planner, Mimmika, is also based there, so it helped that she knew the lay of the land”.
+Our wedding planner, Mimmika from THE SECRET DOOR Weddings is also based there, so it helped that she knew the lay of the land”.

 “We were initially tackling the fact that our friends and family live on multiple continents – which meant a destination wedding to bring everyone together made the most sense.
 It was also extremely important to us to have a celebration where we could spend time with our guests and connect with everyone.
 There was a bit of concern at first; some said we would regret having a small celebration, or that many people wouldn’t be able to make it.
 Though there were important people in our lives who weren’t able to attend, we were so happy with the celebration – it was a perfectly sized group; small enough to be intimate, yet large enough to feel like a party when we got on the dance floor!
 Our friends and family got along amazingly well and genuinely enjoyed each other’s company.
 Over the course of our stay, people from different corners of our lives connected and went for yoga classes and runs along the beach together!
 We are so grateful to everyone for making it what it was”.Miranda chose to wear a sophisticated tulle wedding dress from Essense of Australia with romantic cap sleeves and a stunning hand-beaded grosgrain belt: “I wanted something simple and lightweight for our summer wedding.
 When I tried this on, I felt so beautiful – it was just the right shape and I loved the off the shoulder sleeves.
 How fitting that I would choose an Australian designer.
 I loved the slightly pink colour and the belt added a bit of sparkle.
 It was also the perfect size to stuff in the overhead bin on the flight to Greece!”